Selling My Used Car

-A while back I wrote a story about Buying and Selling a personal car.
-But things change so quickly online that instead of just updating it I scrapped it and rewrote the entire thing.
+A while back I wrote another story about Buying and Selling a personal used car.
+But things change so quickly online that instead of just updating the article, I scrapped it and rewrote the entire thing.

 If you've read my About page then you know that I've been working professionally in the automotive publishing business as a journalist and editor for more than 25 years.
 I've seen a lot of things that people do when it comes to buying or selling a car that concerns me.
 I think this whole new story might bring clarity to the process.
 What you will read is based on my experiences and work with others in the automotive field.
 Of course, you may have other ideas.
 I'll simply try to point you down the path.